Norm-Bounded Low-Rank Adaptation: Abstract

 \section{Abstract}

 In this work, we propose norm-bounded low-rank adaptation (NB-LoRA) for parameter-efficient fine tuning.
-We introduce two parameterizations that allow explicit bounds on each singular value of the weight adaptation matrix, which can therefore satisfy any prescribed unitarily invariant norm bound, including the Schatten norms (e.g., nuclear, Frobenius, spectral norm).
-The proposed parameterizations are unconstrained and complete, i.e. they cover all matrices satisfying the prescribed rank and norm constraints.
-Experiments on vision fine-tuning benchmarks show that the proposed approach can achieve good adaptation performance while avoiding model catastrophic forgetting and also substantially improve robustness to a wide range of hyper-parameters, including adaptation rank, learning rate and number of training epochs.
-We also explore applications in privacy-preserving model merging and low-rank matrix completion.
+NB-LoRA is a novel parameterization of low-rank weight adaptations that admits explicit bounds on each singular value of the adaptation matrix, which can thereby satisfy any prescribed unitarily invariant norm bound, including the Schatten norms (e.g., nuclear, Frobenius, spectral norm).
+The proposed parameterization is unconstrained, smooth, and complete, i.e. it covers all matrices satisfying the prescribed rank and singular-value bounds.
+Natural language generation experiments show that NB-LoRA matches or surpasses performance of competing LoRA methods, while exhibiting stronger hyper-parameter robustness.
+Vision fine-tuning experiments show that NB-LoRA can avoid model catastrophic forgetting without minor cost on adaptation performance, and compared to existing approaches it is substantially more robust to a hyper-parameters such as including adaptation rank, learning rate and number of training epochs.